The Maria Fund was formed on September 20, the day that Hurricane Maria hit land in Puerto Rico.

 - An Advisory Committee directs funding to grassroots initiatives.
 The Maria Fund Advisory Committee is made up 100% Puerto Ricans from Puerto Rico and the United States.

 An Advisory Committee of individuals deeply connected to Puerto Rico was set up after the storm to carry out the mission of the Maria Fund.
-Chaired by longtime activist Iris Morales, the committee is made up entirely of Puerto Ricans and aims for 50/50 representation from individuals based in Puerto Rico and individuals in the United States.
+The committee is made up entirely of Puerto Ricans and aims for 50/50 representation from individuals based in Puerto Rico and individuals in the United States.
 All committee members are volunteers united by the vision of the Maria Fund.

 Ms. Arce is a committed individual with a deep passion for community service and environmental stewardship.
 She serves as the Central Florida Regional Director at Organize Florida, where she focuses on electoral organizing in Orange and Osceola counties, and has also served as the Florida State Coordinator for Mi Familia Vota Education Fund.
 Ms. Arce holds a Bachelors of Arts in Interdisciplinary Studies from the University of Central Florida.